elastic/logstash/docs/configuration.md

 ## <a name="conditionals"></a>Conditionals

-Sometimes you only want a filter or output to process an even under certain conditions.
+Sometimes you only want a filter or output to process an event under certain conditions.
 For that, you'll want to use a conditional!

 Conditionals in logstash look and act the same way they do in programming